psychopy/psychopy/docs/source/resources/resources.rst

 If you also have PsychoPy materials/course then please let us know so that we can link to them from here too!

-:ref:`P4N`
+Workshops
 ---------------------------------------------------------------

-There will be a 3-day workshop in April 2014 at Nottingham University.
+- **P4N: Python for Neuroscience** There is usually a 3-day Python bootcamp at Nottingham University in April.
 It won't be *only* about PsychoPy, but about Python for science more generally and focussing on coding rather than using the Builder interface.
-We hope this year to run intermediate and novice sessions in parallel (rather than novice only).
+For further info see :ref:`P4N`

 .. _youtube: